matrix-org/matrix.org/content/blog/2017/01/2017-01-06-synapse-0-18-6-is-out-please-upgrade-especially-if-on-0-18-5.md

 Hi all,

-<del>TL;DR: Please upgrade to <a href="https://github.com/matrix-org/synapse/releases/tag/v0.18.6">Synapse 0.18.6</a>, especially if you are on 0.18.5 which is a bad release.</del>
+~~TL;DR: Please upgrade to <a href="https://github.com/matrix-org/synapse/releases/tag/v0.18.6">Synapse 0.18.6</a>, especially if you are on 0.18.5 which is a bad release.~~

 TL;DR: Please upgrade to <strong><a href="https://github.com/matrix-org/synapse/releases/tag/v0.18.7">Synapse 0.18.7</a> </strong>- especially if you are on 0.18.5 or 0.18.6 which both have serious federation bugs.